Product manager.

 How I Work

-Phase 01 · Deep JTBD
+Phase 01 · Start with the job

 The “why” behind the wallet

-Phase 02 · OOUX
+Phase 02 · Map the world

-Before an agent can act, it has to understand.
-I use Object-Oriented UX to map the things customers care about: Lease, Security Deposit, Compliance Rule.
-Then I figure out how they connect and what details each one carries.
+Before software can act for someone, it has to understand their world.
+I map the things customers care about (a Lease, a Security Deposit, a Compliance Rule) and how they connect.
 When a Lease expires, what should happen to the Deposit?
-That logic is the brain of the agent.
-It lives in the model, not the prompt.
+That logic is the heart of the product.
+It lives in a real model of the world, not in a clever prompt.

-Phase 03 · Spec-Driven Development
+Phase 03 · Write it down first

 Elsewhere